• Skip to primary navigation

 • Add the drained crushed pineapple to the chilled pudding and mix with a spoon or rubber spatula.

-• Add in coconut extract if wanted.
+• Add the coconut extract if desired.

 • Fold in the entire small container of whipped topping and blend well.